 While NVIDIA’s headline FP4/FP8 (MMA) TFLOPS come from stacking units for pure GEMMs, attention often takes up the bulk of the wall-clock time in long-context agentic serving and video generation workloads.
 Across the Hopper $\rightarrow$ Blackwell $\rightarrow$ Rubin evolution, we see a trend toward algorithms and hardware becoming increasingly coupled as hardware headroom diminishes.

-Moving forward, we are excited to try hardware-specific mixed-precision QAT recipes and combine distillation and sparse attention with FP4.
+Moving forward, we are excited to test hardware-specific mixed-precision QAT recipes and combine distillation and sparse attention with FP4 (we’d love to collaborate on this!).

 Citation